phauer/krecruiter/tasks.md

 Check out the branch `start` and start writing your test code there.
 Don't look at the `master` branch as it contains the solution and would spoil all the fun. :-)

-## Hands-On Part 1: Basic Setup and Naming
+## Mini Hands-On Part 1: Basic Setup and Naming

 - `ApplicationDAO`
     - Tip: With `PostgreSQLInstance.jdbi` you can create a `Jdbi` instance which can be passed to the `ApplicationDAO`.
 The `TestDAO` contains useful functions to create the schema and fill the table with test data.
 It can be created with `PostgreSQLInstance.jdbi.onDemand<TestDAO>()`.
     - **Test**: Filtering by `ApplicationState` should only return the applications with the requested state.

-## Hands-On Part 2: Basic Setup with Mocks
+## Mini Hands-On Part 2: Basic Setup with Mocks

 - `ApplicationController`
     - Tip: Check out the file `util/MockMvcUtils.kt` in the test folder.
 It contains many useful functions to use Spring's MockMvc API.
 For instance, you can use `createMockMvc(controller)` to create an `mvc` object for sending HTTP requests against the controller.
 Also, `mvc.requestApplications()` is useful to send a GET request to the controller.